Skip to Content

 Adrenaline-junkies will love the opportunity to go wall-running in Bruhl, near Cologne!

 Stefan almost PISSED himself!
 What a way to conquer your vertigo… For a true adrenaline kick on your holiday, take a detour from Cologne, towards the tower of Via Ferrata in Bruhl.
-Here, you can put your Spiderman skills to the test and walk, run, crawl or vogue across the walls of the Via Ferrata tower!
+Here, you can put your Spiderman skills to the test and walk, run, crawl, or vogue across the walls of the Via Ferrata tower!
 You’ll be harnessed in, safety first of course, but then you are on your own.
 Starting from the top of the tower, you need to make your way back down to the ground.
-Standing 50 metres above ground(!) this excursion is a super fun thing to do with a big group of friends.
+Standing 50 meters above ground(!) this excursion is a super fun thing to do with a big group of friends.
 There are various climbing routes with different difficulty levels as well, so depending on how accomplished you feel on the day, you can truly test yourself.

 Before you go